 The academic year is from March to December, with a one-month break in July.
 In some cases, the Commission will consider Flex grants, which will allow the grant period to be divided into two two-month in-country visits between July 1, 2021 and September 30, 2022.
 For a Flex grant, there must be a period of no less than two months between the two in-country stays.

 All applicants are expected to discuss teaching and research interests with their prospective host institution(s) and should secure expression of interest from a host faculty member.
-Visit the Brazil Fulbright Commission website to access comprehensive listings of Brazilian scholars at universities throughout the country.
-For further information, contact the Commission for Educational Exchange between the United States and Brazil; inquiries may be directed to Patricia Grijo (email@example.com; tel: 55.11.3057.3703).
+For further information, contact the Fulbright Commission in Brazil; inquiries may be directed to Patricia Grijo (email@example.com; tel: 55.11.3057.3703).